IQA Queries: Best Practices

 Choosing 1 minute or 3 minutes is not recommended and could severely decrease the site’s performance.

-Use filters with Required prompt or no prompt
+Use filters with the "In Search?" setting set to Required or no

-Adding Required filters or filters with no prompt can reduce the number of possible rows returned by the query, thus improving the response time of the query.
+Adding filters with the In Search? setting set to Required or No can reduce the number of possible rows returned by the query, thus improving the response time of the query.

 As an alternative to making each filter Required, the option to Require user to provide at least one valid value can be used.